 If you have requested the non-binding exam option to improve your grade, and if you have achieved a higher grade in the retaken exam, the higher grade is applied automatically.

-Your academic transcript will reflect your usage of the non-binding exam option.
+Your transcript of records will reflect your application of the non-binding exam.